Arnav1215/chou-fasman-algorithm/README.md

 ## 📚 Scientific Background

 The Chou-Fasman algorithm was developed by Peter Y. Chou and Gerald D. Fasman in 1974.
-It was one of the first computational methods for protein secondary structure prediction and remains valuable for:
+It was one of the first computational methods for protein secondary structure prediction and remains valuable till now.

-- Educational purposes in bioinformatics
-- Rapid preliminary structure analysis
-- Comparison with modern prediction methods
-- Understanding structure-sequence relationships

-## 🤝 Contributing

-Contributions are welcome!
-Areas for improvement:
-- Additional validation datasets
-- Performance optimizations
-- Extended output formats
-- Integration with modern prediction methods

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact